people

 Chris is a transplant from Phoenix, Arizona, where he previously worked with the firms The Construction Zone and StarkJames in the design-build field.
 His work in Phoenix included coordinating and building projects with the firms Wendell Burnette Architects, Chen+Suchart Studio, Lake Flato, and Weddle Gilmore.
 These firms partnered with building professionals like Chris that understood and appreciated the intent of their design and could collaborate to enhance and execute their vision.
 Chris also helped develop and build one of the first viable multifamily housing in the US built from shipping containers, Containers on Grand.

-Chris completed his Bachelor of Science and Design in architecture at Arizona State University in 2007 and a Masters of Architecture at the Illinois Institute of Technology in 2012.
+Chris completed his Bachelor of Science and Design in Architecture at Arizona State University in 2007 and a Masters of Architecture at the Illinois Institute of Technology in 2012.
 At ASU, he graduated top of his class as Distinguished Graduate, and was awarded the Henry Adams Certificate and Masters Project Excellence Award at IIT.
-He is a registered architect in the State of Arizona and the State of Illinois.

-His experience as both a licensed Architect and field Superintendent allows him to work in the design office as well as the construction site, and now build the work of Woodhouse Tinucci Architects through its contracting arm, WoodTin Build.
+His experience as both a licensed Architect and field Superintendent allows him to work in the design office as well as the construction site, and build the work of Woodhouse Tinucci Architects through its contracting arm, WoodTin Build.
+These projects have included award winning residences, institutional projects, and commercial renovations.

 ALLAA ABDELSAID